Secondary market annuity: History

-Structured settlement annuity compared with a "secondary market annuity"
+Structured settlement annuity

 When structured settlements are established, there is none of the transactional risk of investing in factored structured settlement payments.
 A stark example of transactional risk is the Wall case.
 On April 30, 2019, a judge in the matter of Robert Wall and Linda Wall vs Corona Capital, LLC and Altium Group, LLC, granted summary judgment in favor of Altium Group.

-Altium Group LLC is an intermediary that had a relationship with the originating company Corona Capital and made the deal originated by Corona Capital available to its network of agents and advisors.
-The Walls are retirees, who invested $152,833.37 in a deal that was approved by a Florida state court March 28, 2012.
+Altium Group LLC was an intermediary that had a relationship with the originating company Corona Capital and made the deal originated by Corona Capital available to its network of agents and advisors.
+The Walls were retirees, who invested $152,833.37 in a deal that was approved by a Florida state court March 28, 2012.
 The original annuitant Kenneth Stevens subsequently discovered a fraud in the origination.
-Stevens had filed papers seeking to overturn the order and, "after extensive discovery", the court concluded that Stevens "did not sign any of the documents submitted to this Court in support of the" Corona petition.
+Stevens had filed papers seeking to overturn the order and, "after extensive discovery", the court concluded that Stevens "did not sign any of the documents submitted to this Court in support of the Corona petition.
 In other words, his signature had been forged.
 Stevens successfully sued to vacate the Order approving the transfer of payment rights.

 The Walls subsequently sued Corona Capital, LLC and Altium Group, LLC.
 The Court ruled that the Walls could not sue the finance company for breach of transfer warranties under the Uniform Commercial Code but may sue the intermediary seller (Altium Group LLC) receiving her investment for breach of contract".
 While initially successful on the breach of contract claim, the ruling was overturned in favor of Altium on appeal, leaving only an unjust enrichment claim to be contested.
 As things stood on April 30, 2019, the Walls invested $152,833.37 in 2012 and have lost their entire investment and incurred substantial legal fees.
 Altium Group's website continued to tout "Unparalleled Safety of Principal" in solicitation to investors for a considerable time after the Wall transaction.
 Other examples of matters related to transactional risk appear in Unsettling Events Section below.

 Primary market structured settlement payees may have statutory protections in the event of carrier insolvencies, however that may not be case with investments in factored structured settlement payment streams.
 In January 2019, the Tennessee legislature introduced House and Senate bills excluding from coverage under the Tennessee Life and Health Insurance Guaranty Association Act a person who acquires rights to receive payments through a structured settlement factoring transaction, as defined in federal law, regardless of whether the transaction occurred before or after the federal law took effect.

 Primary structured settlements are shielded from creditors in accordance with their statutory protections.
 An investment in factored structured settlement payment streams does not have this protection.
 It then becomes like any other investment and is open to the rights and claims of creditors, bankruptcy trustees and other claimants.